deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 !!!
 Note
     Do not forget to set a passwort in the options section of jenkins.<br/>
-    Do the Optional steps if you want to use your own charm.
+    Do the Optional steps if you want to use your own charm.<br/>
+    The release version can be changed but errors in installation may occure.

 To deploy jenkins and haproxy you have to execute the following command: